johnkou97/johnkou97.github.io/_projects/reinforcement.md

     </div>
 </div>
 <div class="caption">
-    Left: comparison of exploration methods.
-Right: comparison of DQN and DDQN.
+    Left: comparison of all exploration strategies withe the best exploration hyperparameter.
+Right: comparison of DQN and DDQN agents.
 </div>

+After that we tune the hyperparameters of the DQN agent to find the best performing agent.
+For the optimazation we use the `Optuna` library.
+We can see some figures for the tuning of the most important hyperparameters below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">